haggen/populous/README.md

 }
 ```

-The resulting array may comprise arrays (pairs of label and value, in the order) or strings (that will be used as both).
+The resulting array may comprise arrays (pairs of label and value, in that order) or strings (that will be used as both).

 Below is the default `map` option: